icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [prae](https://github.com/teenjuna/prae) :warning: — Provides a convenient macro that allows you to generate type wrappers  that promise to always uphold arbitrary invariants that you specified.

-- [Prusti](https://www.pm.inf.ethz.ch/research/prusti.html) — A static verifier for Rust, based on the Viper verification infrastructure.
+- [Prusti](https://www.pm.inf.ethz.ch/research/prusti.html) :warning: — A static verifier for Rust, based on the Viper verification infrastructure.
 By default Prusti verifies absence of panics by proving that statements such as unreachable!() and panic!() are unreachable.

 - [Rudra](https://github.com/sslab-gatech/Rudra) :warning: — Rust Memory Safety & Undefined Behavior Detection.
 It is capable of analyzing single Rust packages as well as all the packages on crates.io.